Using Cloud9 for pure cloud development

 - The free version gives one private workspace and unlimited public ones.

-Why would you use it for development?
+Why you would use it for development

 The main motivation for me is possibly the deal-breaker for many others.
 Although I have a Macbook Air and a Lenovo Thinkpad T420, I want any development I do to be moved off local machines so the machines become replaceable and interchangeable, even with Linux boxes or Chromebooks.
 I won’t go into why, but that’s the goal.